-One of the most influential and best football managers in the world, Pep Guardiola spent his youth days at La Masia before making his debut for Barcelona in 1990.
-He left them in 2001 before having short stints at Brescia and Roma in Italy, Al-Ahli in Qatar and Dorados in Mexico which played a huge part in his growth as a coach.
+Current Manchester City manager, Pep Guardiola, is one of the most influential managers in the world.
+He has been a serial winner since his Barcelona days.
 Influenced by the great Cruyff, Pep’s idea of possession-based total football is evident by the fact that Barcelona lifted all 6 cups in the 2008-09 season, his first season as a top-flight manager.